vutran1710/interactive-consistent-hashing/readme.md

 ### Usage
-`src/consistent_hashing.jl` provide a simple command-line-interface
+System App provides a simple command-line-interface

 ```shell
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 /new
-	# creat/recreat backend-app, with a database and a cache-cluster
+	# create/recreate backend-app, with a database and a cache-cluster
 	'args:
 		- record_number::Integer
 		- cache_number::Integer